aredridel/how-to-read-code/how-to-read-code.md

 and backward: _If we're here, what got us to this point?_

 ^ It's pretty easy to see what functions call what other functions.
 However, the reverse is more interesting!
-So one of the things you can look for when reading source code, and in particular the implementation bits is look at what things have to happen or be called to set up the state the process needs to be in to start.
+So one of the things you can look for when reading source code, and in particular the implementation bits is look at what things have to happen to set up the state the process needs to be in to begin.

 ^ Is that state explicit, passed in via parameters?
 Is it assumed to be there, as an instance variable or property?
 Is there a single path to get there, with an obvious place that state is set up?
 Or is it diffuse?